zeroluck/docs/sources/articles/oxray.md

 [oxRay LifeRay Deployable War File](https://github.com/Gluufederation/oxRay/6.2.x/binary/gluu-openid-connect-hook-6.2.0.1.war)

-Copy and paste this war in your liferay bundle `\liferay-portal-6.2.0-ce-ga1\deploy` directory.
+Copy this WAR file in your LifeRay bundle.
+Usually, this is located at `liferay-portal-6.2.0-ce-ga1/deploy`.

-Once plugin is deployed as war using either maven or ant, you will see following success message in your liferay tomcat server.
+Once the plugin is deployed as a WAR file either using Maven or Ant, you will see the following success message in your LifeRay Tomcat server:

 ![deploy_success](https://raw.githubusercontent.com/GluuFederation/oxRay/master/img/deploy_success.jpg)